kayannr/Machine-Learning-Exoplanet/README.md

 >   * Training Data Score: 0.663932862864772
 >   * Testing Data Score: 0.6693363844393593

-This model results in a lowe accuracy score compare to the other two models used above.
+This model results in a lower accuracy score compare to the other two models used above.
 The possible reason for low accuracy on a classification could mean that classes are not very well separable with the current features chosen.
 This can possibly be improved by using better features.